Alonzo Costilla: Part of a small but mighty team

 Man with short black hair and sunglasses holding his daughter; next to him is a woman with long brown hair and sunglasses holding their other daughter

-• Family: My wife is an amazing lady, and she encourages me to do things I never thought I would.
-We were foster parents for 10 years.
+• Family: My wife is great.
+She is an amazing lady, and she pushes me to do things I never thought I would.
+We were foster parents for 10 years; we took care of a lot of kids, and we went through a lot.
 We adopted two beautiful little girls, and they have been a huge blessing.

 • Community: I serve as a Deacon at our local church in Creswell.
-I also serve on the Creswell city council, four years as a councilman, two years as council president.
-It is an honor to give back to the community.
+I have also served on the Creswell city council for six years: as a councilman for four years and as council president for two years.
+Between serving on council and at the church, I just love giving back to the community.

 If you could only take three items with you to a desert island, what would they be?